-- Plans within the [Forest of Dean](#) District Council's Local Development Framework (LDF) & potentially other District LDFs within Gloucestershire. - Adopted Forest of Dean Local Plan. - Monmouthshire County Council's Unitary Development Plan (UDP). - Relevant plans within Herefordshire Council's (Unitary Authority) Local Development Framework (LDF). - Powys County Council's Unitary Development Plan (UDP). - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - Ross and Hereford Flood Defence Schemes. - The Asset Management Programme (4). - The Catchment Flood Management Plan. - Hereford Growth Point. - Any other Environment Agency plans - e.g. covering river navigation issues (as advised).
+- Plans within the Forest of Dean District Council's Local Development Framework & potentially other District LDFs within Gloucestershire. - Adopted Forest of Dean Local Plan. - Monmouthshire County Council's Unitary Development Plan. - Relevant plans within Herefordshire Council's (Unitary Authority) Local Development Framework. - Powys County Council's Unitary Development Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - Ross and Hereford Flood Defence Schemes. - The Asset Management Programme (4). - The Catchment Flood Management Plan. - Hereford Growth Point. - Any other Environment Agency plans - e.g. covering river navigation issues (as advised). - Wye Valley AONB Management Plan. - South West RSS.

 - Lydney Docks Regeneration Project.

-- National Grid gas pipeline project (?)
+- National Grid gas pipeline project.

 - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on the River Wye.

 The above list of projects relates to the whole of the District, but it is likely that the majority of developments will not be near enough to the River Wye to have significant effects.
 Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have 'in-combination' effects are welcomed.

-Housing figures come from Gloucestershire County Council Strategic Planning.
+Housing figures come from Gloucestershire County Council Strategic Planning and are up-to-date as of 05/2009.